Ali Karimi: Persepolis

 Persepolis' then chairman, Dariush Mostafavi, reached an agreement with Karimi after a one-hour-long telephone conversation.
 Persepolis had to pay Al-Sailiyah to release Karimi from his contract.
 Mostafavi claimed the release fee was around US$310,000.
-Karimi joined Persepolis on a loan, and signed with Persepolis on a one-year contract on 6 September 2008.
+Karimi joined Persepolis on loan, and signed with Persepolis on a one-year contract on 6 September 2008.

 Karimi scored his first goal since his return to Persepolis in the Tehran derby.
 With Esteghlal leading 1–0, Karimi equalized for Persepolis two minutes from time.
 On 9 October 2008, Karimi scored a hat trick against Abumoslem but could not prevent Persepolis losing 4–3.

 However, Karimi's contract was not extended, reportedly because of a strained relationship with Persepolis chief executive Abbas Ansarifard.
-While Ansarifard claimed that the club offered Karimi a contract but he did not show up, Karimi claimed that Persepolis kept him waiting for four weeks for nothing.
+While Ansarifard claimed that the club offered Karimi a contract, but he did not show up, Karimi claimed that Persepolis kept him waiting for four weeks for nothing.

 Steel Azin

 Karimi joined newly promoted Steel Azin on 29 July 2009 on a one-year deal.
-He was reportedly to be paid US$400,000 for the season.
+He was reported to be paid US$400,000 for the season.

 After joining Steel Azin, Karimi scored for four consecutive matches at the start of the season.
 On 14 August 2009, he scored the second goal in Steel Azin's 4–3 win over Saba.
 He scored a brace against Shahin in Steel Azin's 2–1 victory.
 On 4 December 2009, Karimi converted a penalty in the 52nd minute against Pas FC to score his 11th goal of the season.
 On 6 March 2010, during his team's match against Saipa, Karimi was sent off for pushing Majid Ayoubi after Ayoubi had fouled him.

-In January 2010, it was reported that Al-Ahli made an offer of US$500,000 to sign Karimi on a loan deal until the end of the 2009–10 season, which was rejected by Steel Azin.
+In January 2010, it was reported that Al-Ahli made an offer of US$500,000 to sign Karimi on a loan deal until the end of the 2009–10 season, which Steel Azin rejected.

-Karimi was sacked by the club in August 2010 for failure to observe the requirement to fast during Ramadan, but was reinstated a few days later after paying a fine.
+Karimi was sacked by the club in August 2010 for failing to observe the fast requirement during Ramadan, but was reinstated a few days later after paying a fine.
 The player maintained that he had not shown disrespect to Islam.

 Schalke 04

 Karimi signed a five-month deal for Schalke on 31 January 2011 upon passing a medical examination.
-He made his first appearance for the German club on 5 April 2011, coming on for Raúl in the second half in a Champions League quarter final match against Inter Milan before coming on as substitute against 1.
+He made his first appearance for the German club on 5 April 2011, coming on for Raúl in the second half in a Champions League quarter-final match against Inter Milan before coming on as a substitute against 1.
 FC Kaiserslautern in the German Bundesliga in his second and final match for Schalke.
-He won the German cup for the second time before the end of his contract.
+He won the German Cup for the second time before the end of his contract.